 Whomever gets the credit for developing the pots, let’s talk about what they are and how they work.

 The process of percolation is technically defined as the movement of a solvent liquid (or gas) through soluble material (like coffee grounds) in order to extract compounds.
-If that sounds like pour over, drip coffee, or even espresso-making, you’re right: The chemical reaction of percolation is one thing, while the way that a coffee percolator achieves that percolation is specific to its design.
+If that sounds like pour over, drip coffee, or even espresso brewing, you’re right: The chemical reaction of percolation is one thing, while the way that a coffee percolator achieves that percolation is specific to its design.
 French press and other immersion-style brews, on the other hand, don’t rely on percolation, because there is no movement of the water through the coffee.

 I know, it’s a bit confusing — but isn’t all coffee??
 So let’s dig into how coffee percolators work.

 These brewers typically have two chambers: One where water is heated until it boils, and another with a perforated filter surface, on which the coffee grounds sit and wait patiently to be brewed.
 Between these two chambers is a vertical tube.
 As the water heats and begins to boil, it bubbles up through the tube and is forced out the top, spraying over the bed of coffee grounds.
-Then, having extracted some material from the grounds bed, it drips back into the lower chamber, where it mixes with the rest of the brewing water and begins to heat up again.
-This cycle is repeated until the entire liquid reaches boiling temperature, 212°F, when a distinctive gurgling sound signals the end of the brew.
+Then, having extracted some material from the grounds bed, it drips back into the lower coffee chamber, where it mixes with the rest of the brewing water and begins to heat up again.
+This cycle is repeated until the entire liquid reaches an ideal coffee brewing temperature, 212°F, when a distinctive gurgling sound signals the end of the brew.

-Electric percolator pots typically shut off once the “perk! perk!” sound of the coffee starts beating a tattoo against the top; stovetop models or manual-brew percolators will require you, the attentive coffee lover, to remove it from the heat at that point.
+Electric coffee percolator pots typically shut off once the “perk! perk!” sound of the coffee starts beating a tattoo against the top; stovetop models or manual-brew percolators will require you, the attentive coffee lover, to remove it from the heat at that point.

 Why use a coffee percolator?